‘Bates Motel’ Season 5: Chilling Trailer Ahead Of Air Date, Meet New Cast Members

-Bates Motel returns for it’s final season and Norman is slowly unravelling into a complete psycho.
+Bates Motel returns for its final season and Norman is slowly unraveling into a complete psycho.
 Season 5 of Bates Motel has an air date of February 20th and the chilling trailer features Norma Bates and what Norman has done with her.

-Warning Spoilers for season 4 below.
+Warning Spoilers for Season 4 below.

-In season 4 of Bates Motel, Norman believes the only way he can be with Norma forever is if they die together.
+In Season 4 of Bates Motel, Norman believes the only way he can be with Norma forever is if they die together.
 Norman calmly shut all the air vents show that Norma’s room fills with carbon monoxide as she slept.
 In the failed murder-suicide attempt, Norman is saved by Alex Romero; however Norma wasn’t so lucky and passed away.
 Romero promises to prove that Norman is responsible; however, he has some problems of his own involving Rebeca.

-As Norman gets ready to kill himself with his mother’s gun, he seems to have another psycohtic break and sees his mother playing the piano.
+As Norman gets ready to kill himself with his mother’s gun, he seems to have another psychotic break and sees his mother playing the piano.

 So what do we have in store for Bates Motel Season 5?

-According to Deadline, writers and executive producers Kerry Ehrin and Carlton Cuse reveal that Bates Motel Season 5 starts two years after the events of season 4 and Norman is continuing to live a double-life in the community.
+According to Deadline, writers and executive producers Kerry Ehrin and Carlton Cuse reveal that Bates Motel Season 5 starts two years after the events of Season 4 and Norman is continuing to live a double-life in the community.
 He continues to have his violent blackouts and visions of his mother.
-Meanwhile he manages to adjust to a normal life in White Pine Bay to avoid suspicion.
+Meanwhile, he manages to adjust to a normal life in White Pine Bay to avoid suspicion.

 Dylan and Emma are living their lives away from the madness of White Pine Bay; however, they are unaware of Norma’s death and Norman’s continued descent into madness.
 Dylan will eventually find himself drawn back due to his brother’s behavior and it is expected that Emma will also try and help her old friend.
 Meanwhile, Alex Romero, who is portrayed by Nestor Carbonell, is facing time for perjury in relation to what went down with Rebeca last season.
-It seems he got of easy and still has his mind set on having revenge for Norma’s death.
+It seems he got off easy and still has his mind set on having revenge for Norma’s death.

 Austin Nichols will be playing Rihanna's (Marion Crane) boyfriend in the upcoming season of #BatesMotel pic.twitter.com/U9XpUaB1hh